Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 Ranked #8 Nationally by U.S. News & World Report.

 Acetaminophen (Tylenol®) toxicity is a common cause of acute liver failure in children and adolescents.
 Acetaminophen, also known as paracetamol and N-acetyl-p-aminophenol (APAP), is primary used for the treatment of pain and/or fever, but is also a component in numerous medications, including Percocet®, Alka-Seltzer® Plus Cold & Sinus, Dayquil®, and Excedrin®.
 Acetaminophen is an effective pain-relieving and fever-reducing agent when taken in the recommended daily dose.

 Initial symptoms of acetaminophen toxicity can take up to 12 hours to appear.
-Symptoms include:
+Symptoms and side effects include:

 A doctor’s first step in diagnosing acetaminophen toxicity is to get a complete history, including the time the medication was ingested, the amount of medication that was ingested, and what form of the medication was ingested.
 A diagnosis of acetaminophen toxicity is usually confirmed through diagnostic tests, including an acetaminophen level, electrolytes, kidney function tests, amylase, lipase, liver function tests, complete blood count, and coagulation factors.
 Imaging studies, such as an ultrasound may be used to assess liver enlargement.
 A liver biopsy may also be ordered.